-“The dangers of denying one’s true nature can be very serious, not only because self-denial is a bad choice that causes persistent feelings of frustration and anxiety, but because in-authenticity threatens one’s quality of life at the deepest level.” — Mary-Elaine Jacobsen, psychologist and giftedness expert
+“The dangers of denying one’s true nature can be very serious, not only because self-denial is a bad choice that causes persistent feelings of frustration and anxiety, but because in-authenticity threatens one’s quality of life at the deepest level…when…potential is treated like a neglected tree, underfed and pushed out of the sun, it does not die off entirely.
+Nor does it thrive and bear wonderful fruit.
+It merely survives in an atrophied form, its vibrancy aborted.” — Mary-Elaine Jacobsen, psychologist and giftedness expert

 My philosophy: staying close to nature

-Each counsellor & coach comes to their work with a number of underlying assumptions (whether she or he is consciously aware of this or not).
+Each counsellor, coach, and psychotherapist comes to their work with a number of underlying assumptions (whether they are consciously aware of this or not).
 These assumptions revolve around questions like:

 - What is the purpose of life?